vernak2539/words-byvernacchia/src/content/blog/2023/05/astro-content-collection-month-and-year-pages.md

 ---
 title: "Astro Content Collection Month and Year Pages"
 description: "Shall we create pages to list posts by year and month?!?
 Yes, of course!"
-pubDate: "2023-05-07"
+pubDate: "2023-05-08"
 tags: ["astro", "content collections"]
 socialImage: ""
 ---

-🚨 **For this post, I am assuming we're building a static site** 🚨
+<small style="display:block; text-align: center;">🚨 **_I assume we're building a static site in this post_** 🚨</small>

-I've finally gotten familiar with Astro.
-So I thought.
+I thought I'd finally gotten familiar with [Astro](https://astro.build/) (see my [other posts](/tags/astro) about Astro), but I was wrong.

+It all started with me having trouble finding posts I wanted to update solely based on file name/slug.
+I thought more structure could benefit me.
+So, I made a change.

-I wanted my posts to be a bit more organised, so I switched from no organisation / "the wild west" to organising my posts by year and month.
-As of now, my Content Collection's directory structure looks like below.
+I switched from "the wild west" to organising my posts by year and month.
+As of now, my Content Collection's directory structure looks like this:

 ```
 src/content/